ohanhi/elm-shared-state/README.md

 ```

-## How :taco: works
+## How :sharedState: works

 ### Initializing the application

-The most important file to look at is [`Main.elm`](https://github.com/ohanhi/elm-taco/blob/master/src/Main.elm).
+The most important file to look at is [`Main.elm`](https://github.com/ohanhi/elm-sharedState/blob/master/src/Main.elm).
 In this example app, the default set of translations is considered a prerequisite for starting the actual application.
 In your application, this might be the logged-in user's information, for example.

 Our Model in Main is defined like so: